 - Whenever possible, reduce the number of things that you have on your screen at any given time.
 Visual stimuli can make Zoom fatigue even worse.
 Remove as many on-screen distractions as possible.
 Because we focus on backgrounds in addition to the people we are talking with, try to pare down your background so that it is as simple and uncluttered as possible.

 Looking for best practices for virtual meetings or how to lead virtually?
-Check out our upcoming workshops.
+Email us.

 Help Employees Avoid Zoom Fatigue with Zenith Performance Solutions